C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation: Preliminaries

 \subsubsection{Properties of Stack Automata}

-We show here that stack automata membership is linear time, while emptiness is PSPACE.
-These are standard complexities for alternating finite word automata.

-\os{In the next sentence I would add reference \cite{BCHS12} and would even replace ICALP 2012 by it.
-What do you think?} \mh{I've rephrased, let me know what you think. (i'm reluctant to use a citation as a noun)}

-\mhchanged{Several further results can also be shown~\cite{BCHS12}, which we have omitted for space reasons}: the sets of stacks accepted by these automata form an effective Boolean algebra (note that complementation causes a blow-up in the size of the automaton); and they accept the same family of collapsible stacks as the automata used by Broadbent\etal~\cite{BCOS10}.
+We show here that stack automata membership is polynomial time.
+Several further results can also be shown~\cite{BCHS12}: the sets of stacks accepted by these automata form an effective Boolean algebra (note that complementation causes a blow-up in the size of the automaton); and they accept the same family of collapsible stacks as the automata used by Broadbent\etal~\cite{BCOS10}.
 We omit these here for space reasons.

+We also report that our PSPACE emptiness algorithm for stack automata~\cite{BCHS12} is not correct\footnote{ We thank an anonymous reviewer for pointing this out. }.
+Indeed, we will show in a forthcoming article that, given a stack automaton $\saauta$, deciding whether there exists a collapsible pushdown stack accepted by $\saauta$, is NEXPTIME-complete.
+We again omit this proof for space reasons.
+In the sequel, we will primarily be interested in membership rather than emptiness.

-\begin{prop}[Stack Automata Membership] Membership of order-$\cpdsord$ stack automata can be tested in linear time in the size of the input stack and stack automaton. \end{prop} \proof Take a stack $\stackw$ and let
+\begin{prop}[Stack Automata Membership] Membership of order-$\cpdsord$ stack automata can be tested in polynomial time in the size of the input stack and stack automaton. \end{prop} \proof Take a stack $\stackw$ and let

-The membership algorithm iterates from the bottom (end) of the stack to the top (beginning).
-Take the graph representing $\stackw$.
-We start by labelling the final node with the set $\safinals_\cpdsord$.
-It is easy to verify at all stages that if the label of a node contains a state $\sastate$, then the stack from that node is in $\slang{\sastate}{\saauta}$.
-Now, suppose we have labelled up to a given node.
-For convenience, we will refer to nodes by their labelled state set, and we show, by cases, how to label the preceding node with a state-set $\sastateset_0$.